emtneutrino/races/README.md

 To view your available funds for race buy-ins, type **`/races funds`**.

 Type **`/races panel`** to show the main panel.
 Type **`/races panel edit`** to show the edit tracks panel.
 Type **`/races panel register`** to show the register races panel.
 All **`/races`** commands have a corresponding button and argument field(s) if needed.
 Replies to the commands will show up in another panel as well as in chat.
+There are buttons near the bottom that will let you switch to another panel if you click them.
 To close the panel, type 'Escape' or click the 'Close' button at the bottom.

 Leaving a race or finishing it does not clear its track waypoints.
-If you like the track, you can save it to your private list by typing **`/races save nicetrack`**.
+If you like the track, you can save it to your private list by typing **`/races save pvt nicetrack`**.

 Multiple races can be registered and started simultaneously by different players.